 President Putin said it was a “special military operation” intended to protect the people of the Donbas and to “demilitarise and denazify Ukraine”.
 He denied that Russia planned to occupy Ukrainian territory or to “impose anything on anyone by force”.

-Over the last two and a half years, Russian forces have, however, been conducting a full-scale assault on the country.
+Over the last three years, Russian forces have, however, been conducting a full-scale assault on the country, including targeting critical civilian infrastructure.
 In early October 2022 Russia signed annexation treaties recognising Donetsk, Luhansk, Kherson and Zaporizhzhia as part of the Russian Federation, even though those regions are not totally under Russian control.

-The Ukrainian government has vowed to retake all its sovereign territory, including Crimea which was annexed by Russia in 2014.
-The Kremlin has said that the annexed regions will be with Russia forever
+The Ukrainian government had initially vowed to retake all its sovereign territory, including Crimea which was annexed by Russia in 2014.
+The Kremlin said that the annexed regions will be with Russia forever.